oracle/node-oracledb/doc/api.md

 ##### <a name="sodaoperationclass"></a> 8.2.4.1 SodaOperation Class

+You can chain together SodaOperation methods, to specify read or write operations against a collection.

+Non-terminal SodaOperation methods return the same object on which they are invoked, allowing them to be chained together.

+A terminal SodaOperation method always appears at the end of a method chain to execute the operation.

 A SodaOperation object is an internal object.
 You should not directly modify its properties.

 ##### <a name="sodaoperationclassnonterm"></a> 8.2.4.1.1 Non-terminal SodaOperation Methods